 Written by: Alex Popa

-For many, the feeling of being watched whether by your ISP or anyone else is a little discomforting, and understandably so.
+For many, the feeling of being followed online, whether by your ISP or anyone else, is quite discomforting.

-While not exhaustive, below is a list of people who will typically track your movements and activities online.
+While not exhaustive, below is a list of entities that typically track your movements and activities online.
 While many people are only concerned with their Internet Service Provider keeping tabs on their online activities, there could be more people or organizations that you may have considered who are watching what you do and where you go.

 While there is no individual that is sitting behind a computer watching your each and every move, this doesn’t mean that your actions are not being logged and stored somewhere.